Industrial-Organizational Psychology Basics: Learn It 3—Human Factors Psychology

 Figure 1. (a) Frederick Taylor (1911) strived to engineer workplaces to increase productivity, based on the ideas he set forth in (b) his book, The Principles of Scientific Management. (c) Taylor designed this steam hammer at the Midvale Steel Company. (credit c: modification of work by “Kheel Center, Cornell University”/Flickr)

-One of the examples of Taylor’s theory in action involved workers handling heavy iron ingots.
-Taylor showed that the workers could be more productive by taking work rests.
-This method of rest increased worker productivity from 12.5 to 47.0 tons moved per day with less reported fatigue as well as increased wages for the workers who were paid by the ton.
-At the same time, the company’s cost was reduced from 9.2 cents to 3.9 cents per ton.
+One of Taylor’s most famous demonstrations involved workers moving heavy iron ingots (“pig iron”).
+Taylor argued that productivity could improve if workers followed a carefully designed pattern of work and rest.
+Using this approach, productivity reportedly increased from 12.5 tons per day to 47.0 tons per day, while workers reported less fatigue and earned higher wages because they were paid by output.
+At the same time, the company’s cost dropped from 9.2 cents to 3.9 cents per ton.

 The Gilbreths